 Most of the time, cold agglutinin disease happens by itself, without any other related health problem.
 Doctors call that the primary, or idiopathic, form of the condition, and they don’t know why it happens.

 In other cases, another illness can bring on cold agglutinin disease.
-The most common condition that triggers it is lymphoma, a type of cancer that affects your lymph nodes.
+One of the most common conditions that triggers it is lymphoma, especially in people over 60.
+That's a type of cancer that affects your lymph nodes.
 But it also can happen if you have:

 - A bacterial infection like E. coli, syphilis, or Legionnaire’s disease